 How to Poach an Egg

-This is an easy, step-by-step tutorial of How to Poach an Egg.
+Everything you wanted to know about How to Poach an Egg.
 We all love a perfectly poached egg with the perfectly runny yolk, but not everyone knows how to cook them.
-You’ll be a poaching expert after you use my tips and tricks because it’s easier than you think.
+You’ll be a poaching expert after you use my culinary school tips and tricks because it’s easier than you think.

 It is known that a good cook should know how to cook an egg.
 Be it fried, scrambled, hard or soft boiled and poached.
 Cooking eggs and getting the way you want them is not always an easy thing.